 The divine filiation

-Baptism confers the gift of the divine filiation.
-It restores man back to their condition of friend of God by erasing the soul's original sin, although consequences remain in the human nature, especially the tendancy to evil.
-God realises a new birth in the soul, making men his adoptive sons by communicating to him them own life (the sanctifying grace).
+Baptism confers the gift of divine filiation.
+It restores humans to their state of friends of God by erasing the original sin of the soul, although its effects are still part of human nature, especially the tendency to do evil.
+God performs a new birth in our souls, making human His adopted child by transmitting to them His own life (the sanctifying grace).

 Let's pray with saint Josémaria Escriva

 (in Salvador Bernal, His Grace Escriva de Balaguer, Portrait of the founder of the Opus Dei)

 I adore the Father, the Son, the Holy Spirit, one God.
 I do not understand the wonderful nature of the Trinity ; but You made my soul thirsty, hungry to believe.
 I believe !
 I want to believe as much as the most fervent believer.
 I hope !
 I want to hope as much as the most hopeful man !

 I love !
 I want to love as much as the most loving follower.
 You are the One who is : the Supreme Good.
 I am who I am : the last rag napkin of this rotten world.
 Yet You look at me, You look for me... and You love me.

 Oh Lord, may my children look at You, look for You, and love You.